The Amazing Elderberry

 Blog post after blog post touts elderberry as a great immune-booster.
 Truthfully, I don’t often get all excited about any one “superfood”.
 For the most part, I like to eat what I can grow, what’s available locally, and what I can forage.
 But my main criteria is whether I like it or not.

-Elderberries are yummy, but I have to admit that it’s hard to ignore the health benefits when studies like this are showing that using elderberries relieved symptoms of the flu four days earlier than those receiving a placebo.
+Elderberries are yummy, but I have to admit that it’s hard to ignore the health benefits when studies are showing that using elderberries relieved symptoms of the flu four days earlier than those receiving a placebo.

 Read Elderberries: Where’s the Research for more great information on the benefits of elderberry.